 7.4.
 If the Order Form specifies that payment will be by a method other than a credit card, BiP will invoice You in advance and otherwise in accordance with the relevant Order Form.

 7.5.
-Unless otherwise stated in the Order Form, invoiced charges must be paid in full within 30 days of the invoice date.
+Unless otherwise stated in the Order Form, invoiced charges must be paid in full within thirty (30) days of the invoice date.

 7.6.
-Failure to pay invoices for paid-for Services will constitute a breach of contract, entitling BiP the rights to claim damages subject to Clause 20.
+Failure to pay invoices for paid-for Services will constitute a breach of contract, entitling BiP the rights to claim damages and other remedies pursuant to Clause 20.

 7.7.
 You are responsible for ensuring that BiP is provided with complete, accurate and up to date billing and contact information.

 7.8.
 Unless otherwise stated, BiP’s fees do not include any taxes, levies, duties or similar governmental assessments of any nature, including but not limited to value-added sales.
 You are responsible for paying all taxes associated with Your purchases under this Agreement.

 8. Term of Agreement If You Are A Supplier